-AI can be trained to do this by learning to scan forms, interpret handwriting, transfer data, send email responses automatically, and other methods to free up time by merely distilling the tasks into a set of simple rules.
+AI can be trained to do this by learning to scan forms, interpret handwriting, transfer data, and send email responses automatically.
+And other methods to free up time by merely distilling the tasks into a set of simple rules.
 This helps drive innovation strategy as well by asking workers to think of their functions in different ways.

-In public-facing areas, these tools can be used to save citizens time and energy; they can simply ask a question of a device via a chatbot or voice-activated app, instead of waiting in a line.
+In public-facing areas, these tools can be used to save citizens time and energy.
+They can simply ask a question about a device via a chatbot or voice-activated app, instead of waiting in a line.
 On the public servant side, it offers a natural way to query databases, legal forms, and other reference materials without having to pull them down from the shelf or fire up a spreadsheet.

 Mistakes are made in any system, whether it’s entirely human, entirely automated, or both.
 The best solution is to combine automation and human checkers to find errors and raise red flags.